microsoft/edge-ai/Project ADRs/Draft/cli-design.md

 ## Decision Conclusion

-The IaC for Edge project of the AI on Edge Flagship Accelerator has chosen to build the initial compiler/generator using Mustache/Jinja templates to expedite the incubation phase of the project.
+The IaC for Edge project of the AI on Edge Flagship Accelerator has chosen to build the initial compiler/generator using Jinja templates to expedite the incubation phase of the project.

 ## Consequences

 Engineering team will likely need to adopt a more mature scaffolding framework in the future as project capability and complexity grows.

+Cross-coordination with Project CAIRA will be critical to the success of this CLI.
+Initial development of the CLI will happen independently of Project CAIRA, with frequent check-ins to optimize for cross-team collaboration.